nagylzs/runtree/README.md

 - `requires` - it is a list of strings, containing the names of resources that the node requires (see below)
 - `max_proc` - maximum number of processes, for this subtree. -1 is the default, and it means infinite. (see below)
 - `status` - the initial status of the node.
-This property can be inherited from the parent node (when the tree is loadded).
+This property can be inherited from the parent node (when the tree is loaded).
 The default status is `waiting`.
 Possible values are `waiting` and `frozen` (there are other statuses, but they cannot be specified as initial statuses).
 - `expanded` - boolean, defaults to `false`.
 When set to false, the GUI will not show children of the node.
 - `expand_on_active` - boolean, defaults to `true`.
 When the node becomes active, it is expanded in the GUI.
 - `collapse_on_finished` - boolean, defaults to `true`.
 When the node becomes finished, it is collapsed in the GUI.